 Deferred tax assets reflect the tax effects of net operating loss and tax credit carryforwards and temporary differences between the carrying amounts of assets and liabilities for financial reporting purposes and the amounts used for income tax purposes.
+We reduced our deferred taxes assets at December 31, 2017 for the reduced corporate tax rate to 21% in recently enacted tax legislations.
 We offset our deferred tax assets by a valuation allowance because we are uncertain about the timing and amount of any future profits.
 Significant components of our deferred tax assets are as follows (in thousands):

 December 31,

-2016 2015
+2017 2016

 Deferred tax assets:

-Net operating loss carryforwards \$ 22,300 \$ 17,100
+Net operating loss carryforwards \$ 15,600 \$ 22,300

-Stock-related compensation 9,100 10,600
+Stock-related compensation 5,300 9,100

-Research & development credit carryforwards 6,200 6,000
+Research & development credit carryforwards 6,400 6,200

-Other 200 500
+Other 200 200

-37,800 34,200
+27,500 37,800

-Valuation allowance (37,800) (34,200)
+Valuation allowance (27,500) (37,800)

 \$ \$

-As of the beginning of 2016, we increased both our net operating loss carryforwards and our valuation allowance by \$0.9 million when we adopted ASU 2016-09 for certain tax deductions associated with stock option transactions greater than the stock-related compensation expense in our financial statements.
-The valuation allowance increased by \$3.6 million in 2016 and \$3.4 million in 2015.
+As of the beginning of 2017, we increased both our net operating loss carryforwards and our valuation allowance by \$0.9 million when we adopted ASU 2016-09 for certain tax deductions associated with stock option transactions greater than the stock-related compensation expense in our financial statements.
+The valuation allowance decreased by \$10.3 million in 2017 and increased by \$3.6 million in 2016.

-Our pre-tax net operating loss carryforwards of \$65.6 million are federal and expire between 2029 and 2036.
-As of December 31, 2016, we had federal research and development tax credits of approximately \$10.4 million, which expire in the years 2023 through 2036.
+Our pre-tax net operating loss carryforwards of \$74 million are federal and expire between 2029 and 2036.
+As of December 31, 2017, we had federal research and development tax credits of approximately \$10.7 million, which expire in the years 2023 through 2036.